20 Best X-Ray Tech/Radiology Tech Schools in 2025

 10) University of Alaska Southeast/University of Alaska Anchorage

-The one-year certificate program in Pre-Radiologic Technology at the University of Alaska Southeast provides students with a strong basis to go on to an AAS in Radiologic Technology at the University of Alaska Anchorage’s School of Allied Health.
+The one-year certificate program in Pre-Radiologic Technology at the University of Alaska Southeast provides students with a strong basis to pursue an AAS in Radiologic Technology at the University of Alaska Anchorage’s School of Allied Health.
 While other schools ask for general education prerequisites, the University of Alaska system bundles up the specific ones needed for Radiologic Technology into one program.
 Students can also learn online and go in-person for clinics.

 11) Pasadena City College